khyateed/projecting-food-insecurity/README.md

 Food insecurity, is not a phenomena that can be easily predicted, or even measure in real-time for two reasons: first, it is dependent upon a number of interwoven factors that can grow and change in unpredictable ways.
 Second, FI rate is a measure that is often determined retroactively, based on how food-assistance programs end up being utilized, and how survey respondents end up reporting their past food-related needs.<br><br>
 Currently, food insecurity rates for the past year are determined through the Current Population Survey (CPS,) which is a nationally representative survey conducted by the Census Bureau for the Bureau of Labor Statistics.
 In December of each year, 50,000 households respond to this survey, answering questions related to income, food spending, and the use of government and community food assistance programs, all of which are factored together to produce an annual food insecurity rate estimation.<br><br>
 While this annual survey provides incredibly valuable insight into the past needs of people at the community level, it does not inherently have the predictive capability to determine which communities will face the greatest impacts from food insecurity in the future, especially in the face of a worldwide pandemic that drastically impacts employment status, businesses, houselessness, and mobility.<br><br>
-**Therefore, the goal of this capstone project is to aid in a proactive solution to food insecurity, by using regression models to project current and future FI rates using closely linked indicators such as houselessness, food cost, race, and employment status.**
+**Therefore, the goal of this capstone project is to aid in a proactive solution to food insecurity, by using regression models to project current FI rates using closely linked indicators such as houselessness, food cost, race, and employment status.**

 # Data
 The datasets used for the MVP model come from six different sources and are each broken down into yearly datasets spanning the years 2009-2020: